kavigithub/React-Assignment-Proj/Chapter-3/Theory-Assignment/Theorty-Chapter-3.md

 # What is JSX?
+ React components use a syntax extension called JSX to represent that markup.
+JSX looks a lot like HTML, but it is a bit stricter and can display dynamic information.
 Is like HTML syntax but not exact HTML.
 Tag syntax is neither a string nor HTML.
 It’s syntax extension which has the full power of JavaScript.

+Each React component is a JavaScript function that may contain some markup that React renders into the browser.
+React components use a syntax extension called JSX to represent that markup.
+JSX looks a lot like HTML, but it is a bit stricter and can display dynamic information.
+The best way to understand this is to convert some HTML markup to JSX markup.

+ JSX is a syntax extension, while React is a JavaScript library.

 Superpower of JSX
 ```python
 const element = <h1>Hello, world!</h1>;